pprzygodzk/simple_functions/README.md

 # simple_functions

-simple mathematical functions implemented in Python
+This folder contains very simple mathematical functions but in a programming way.